 Net Assets Without Donor Restrictions include those net resources of the Loan Fund that bear no external restrictions.
-These include the Loan Fund's general net assets and net assets designated by the Board of Directors for permanent loan capital (see below), special programs and loan loss reserves.
-The Loan Fund's Board of Directors' designated \$1,000,000 of net assets without donor restrictions, the proceeds of two grant awards from the Treasury (see Note 1), as permanent loan capital.
-The Loan Fund's Board of Directors also designated \$132,500 of net assets without donor restrictions to Board designated net assets for special programs.
+These include the Loan Fund's general net assets and net assets designated by the Board of Directors for loan loss reserves.
 Board designated net assets for loan loss reserves consist of amounts deemed available in the event of loan losses to provide a source of liquidity to meet financing and other obligations related to lending activities (see Note 4).

 The Board of Directors of the Corporation may also authorize transfers of the general net assets without donor restrictions among the related affiliates, including the Loan Fund (see Note 1).
-There were no such transfers during 2019 and 2018.
+There were no such transfers during 2020 and 2019.